Louie-Le-Dai/Undergrad-Dissertation/README.md

  # Undergrad Dissertation: Tax Policy and Firm Financial Behaviors
 This is the stata and R code for my undergrad thesis, completed in Oct 2025.

-## Title:VAT Credit Refund, Corporate Liquidity andFinancial Flexibility
+## Title:VAT Credit Refund, Corporate Liquidity and Financial Flexibility
 Author: Le Dai (Zhejiang University of Finance and Economics)

 ## Exective Summary